 SOME THOUGHTS ON THE FUTURE TASKS OF PR AND MARKETING

 We have entered a long phase of global recession.
-Freedom of movement and assembly is restricted and only slowly being relaxed.
-Short-term quarantines loom again and again.
+Freedom of movement and assembly is restricted and the measures are only slowly being relaxed.
+Short-term quarantines threaten again and again.
 Consumers are cautious, keeping their money together and focusing on creating a living environment where they feel reasonably safe.
 Many prefer to work at home.
 And businesses will continue to be very cautious with all measures, even at the first signs of recovery.

 IT’S NOT EASY, AND EVEN LESS SO IN THE BUSINESS WORLD, TO DO THE RIGHT THING

 Even if managers like to cut budgets for marketing and communication in times of crisis: PR and marketing have a crucial role to play in the new reality of life.
 This is because it is about developing appropriate storytelling, communication and marketing strategies.
 The ability to focus and articulate not only the company purpose and brand, but the business idea itself through the lens of a radically changed society.
 This will be vital in the coming months of recession, pandemic and the emergence of the new reality of life.

 Companies are now being given the task of re-evaluating business models, products, markets, delivery channels, marketing and communications strategies and even employees.
 They will ask themselves

 - whether they should build on what they have now or rebuild what they already have.

 - whether now might not be the right time to do things differently.